wwt/git-foundations/sections/section_7.md

 16. Notice the asterisk next to **branch3** to indicate that **branch3** is our current, working branch.

-17. For our purpose we only need one branch, in addition to the **master** branch, so we can remove one of our new branches with the following command:
+17. For our purpose we only need one branch, in addition to the **main** branch, so we can remove one of our new branches with the following command:

 ```shell
 git branch -d branch2